matthewnanas/bitcamp2023/README.md

 #Bitcamp2023
-Bitcamp 2023 surveillance project

-Welcome to ____ (fill in name).

-Currently in the United States, shootings are running rampant, endangering the innocent lives of those that live in those areas.

-Gun violence has become the leading cause for deaths in children today. (not sure if I should add this)

-What if there was a way to combat this and help potentially save the lives of our loved ones.
-That is where we come in, with our newly created project ___.
+<h1>Bitcamp 2023 Surveillance Project</h1>

-_____ is a project created by Matthew Nanas, Adam Lederer, Rohit Sharma, and Sadou Sow, which is able to recgonize different types of firearms using surveillance cameras.
+Welcome to Project ____.
+THis project was created by Adam Lederer, Matthew Nanas, Rohit Sharma, and Sadou Sow.
-After identifying the firearm, ___ will send out an alert with both a text message and a picture to those within the surrounding area, who registered their number and zipcode on our website.

-The major goal with our project is to help shorten response time between the event occuring and getting help on the scene.
+<h2> Problem Statement</h2>

+Currently in the United States, gun violence is a growing issuse that is endangering the lives of innocent people all across the nation.
+Shootings are occuring at an all time high, with children being the most impacted.
+According to the National Institutes of Health, gun violence is now the leading cause of death in children today.

+<h2> Solution </h2>

+Our project aims to protect those in the event of gun violence by using surveillance cameras to recgonize different types of firearms.
+Once a firearm is detected, our system will send out alerts via text message to registered users in the surrounding area.
+This tex message will contain an address, time, and picture of where and when the event is occuring.

+<h2> Register </h2>

+To register for our system, follow these simple and easy steps:

+1) Visit our website at ____________

+2) Click on the register icon and fill in both your phone number and zip code

+3) Confirm your phone number

+4) Done!

+<h2> Technical Details </h2>

+Our project was built using Node.JS, React, MongoDB, Express.JS, Typescript, SHA256 Hashing, JWT, Twilio, Google Maps API, Google Geolocation API, Microsoft Azure, and Azure Machine learning

+For the backend API we utalized Node.js

+For the front end we utalized React

+We used MongoDB to store phone numbers, acounts, and secure passwords

+<h2> Future Improvements </h2>

+In the future, we plan to expand our system into schools, restaurants, etc. to help combat gun violence on a greater scale.

+<h2> Closing Statement </h2>

+Thank you for using our system to help combat gun violence and potentially save lives!